CHILL FEATURE: RIDING ROPE TOWS

 The concept is simple, your nutcracker is attached to your harness or belt by a short rope.
 The nutcracker clamps onto the rope running up the hill and you are pulled up with it.

-Here’s a few tips to ride the tow safely and easily.
+Here is a short guide on how to ride the tow safely and easily.

 This video from B.A.M Bavarian Alpine Manifest demonstrates it all beautifully:

-If the nutcracker starts opening in your hands, pull yourself up the rope with your spare hand (when free from pulleys) to take tension off the nutcracker, readjust proceed as normal.
+3. If the nutcracker starts opening in your hands, pull yourself up the rope with your spare hand (when free from pulleys) to take tension off the nutcracker, readjust and proceed as normal.

 Email us email@example.com